-Pirmin Fontaine, Teodor Gabriel Crainic1,2,\, Stefan Minner, Michel Gendreau
+Pirmin Fontaine, Teodor Gabriel Crainic2, 3,\, Michel Gendreau, Stefan Minner

-- Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - Department of Management and Technology, Université du Québec à Montréal, P.O.
-Box 8888, Station Centre-Ville, Montréal, Canada H3C 3P8 - School of Management, Technical University of Munich, Arcisstraβe 21, 80333 Munich, Germany - Department of Mathematics and Industrial Engineering, Polytechnique Montréal, P.O.
+- School of Management, Technical University of Munich, Arcisstraße 21, 80333 Munich, Germany - Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - Department of Management and Technology, Université du Québec à Montréal, P.O.
+Box 8888, Station Centre-Ville, Montréal, Canada H3C 3P8 - Department of Mathematics and Industrial Engineering, Polytechnique Montréal, P.O.
 Box 6079, Station Centre-Ville, Montréal, Canada H3C 3A7

 Abstract.
-The shipment of hazardous materials is necessary for most countries and many of these products are flammable, explosive or even radioactive.
+The shipment of hazardous materials is necessary for most countries and many of these products are flammable, explosive or radioactive.
 Despite high security standards, accidents still happen and the transportation of hazmat causes fear among the population who faces the risk of those accidents.
-Therefore, the society requests a fair distribution of risk by the authorities.
+Therefore, the society expects authorities to distribute the risk fairly.
 To support such a fair distribution, we propose a new population-based risk definition that evaluates the risk for the population in any given area with respect to its multimodal transportation network.
 Moreover, we propose different objective functions for equilibrating the risk and extend the bilevel Hazmat Transport Network Design Problem by considering several transportation modes.
-In this problem, the government wants to equilibrate the risk among the population centers by restricting links to the shipment of hazardous goods.
-When taking that decision, the government has to anticipate the carriers' reaction who want to minimize the transportation costs.
+In this problem, the government wants to equilibrate the risk among the population centers by a restriction of links to the shipment of hazardous goods.
+When taking that decision, the government has to anticipate the reaction of the carriers who want to minimize the transportation costs.
 This bilevel problem is transformed into a single-level mixed-integer linear program and solved with Xpress.
 In the numerical results, we show that both objectives have a positive convex correlation and therefore a significant improvement in risk distribution can be achieved at the cost of just a small increase in total risk.
-The cities with high risk benefit from the risk redistribution in the beginning.
-However, strong equilibrations just penalize cities with low risk.
+The zones with a high risk will initially benefit from the risk redistribution.
+However, strong equilibrations just penalize zones with low risk.
 Moreover, compared to classical approaches in the literature, we achieve a better risk distribution among the population without increasing the total risk.